DarioAl/ARK_single_camera/README.md

 CUDA can be installed from the official repo (online installation is best) just be carefull to call the correct version of cuda-* instead of simply cuda.
 WARNING: Do not install CUDA 11 since it is not working with opencv 3

-Follow Vanders guide https://github.com/vanderfreitas/KilobotArenato install OpenCV3.4.1 (I had issues with 3.4.5 and PvAPI) or follow this guide and be sure to add:
+Follow Vanders guide https://github.com/vanderfreitas/KilobotArena to install OpenCV3.4.1 (I had issues with 3.4.5 and PvAPI) or follow this guide and be sure to add:
 -D BUILD_opencv_cudacodec=OFF
 -D WITH_PVAPI=ON
 -D PVAPI_LIBRARY="/usr/local/lib/libPvAPI.a"